Security-Onion-Solutions/securityonion-docs/High-Performance-Tuning.rst

 RSS
 ---

-| Check your sniffing interfaces to see if they have Receive Side Scaling (RSS) queues (if so, you may need to reduce to 1):
+| Check your sniffing interfaces to see if they have Receive Side Scaling (RSS) queues.
+If so, you may need to reduce to 1:
 | http://suricata.readthedocs.io/en/latest/performance/packet-capture.html

 Disk/Memory